Aoki Diabetes Research Institute

 14. How much does MAT® treatment cost?

 The cost for one patient for MAT® treatment is approximately $25,000 per year.
 This is in addition to a patient's usual medical bills.
-MAT® treatment is not an experimental procedure, however, it may not be covered by some types of health insurance.
-In some cases in which payment was originally denied for MAT® treatment, appeals to the insurer have led to payment.
-However in many cases insurers never pay for it.
-And in some cases insurers have paid initially and then later demanded their money back!
+MAT® treatment is not an experimental procedure but it is not covered by many medical insurance companies.
+Medicare and Medicaid will not pay for MAT® treatment.
+It is not possible to appeal this, because there was a National Coverage Determination in 2009.
+In some cases, insurers such as Medicare have paid initially and then later demanded their money back.
+(See Medicare)

-For some seriously ill patients MAT® treatment has not only improved quality of life,
+for some seriously ill patients MAT® treatment has not only improved quality of

 15. How does metabolic function improve with MAT® treatment